 In addition to doctors and surgeons, a variety of other health care professionals, including dentists, psychiatrists, nurses, nurse practitioners, physician’s assistants, chiropractors and alternative medicine providers, can be held liable for medical malpractice.
 Responsible Parties in Medical Malpractice Actions continues

 To establish a case for medical malpractice, the plaintiff must prove that the defendant had a duty to the plaintiff, that the defendant failed to meet the standard of care owed to the plaintiff, that the mistake actually caused the plaintiff’s injury and that the doctor or other medical professional’s negligence damaged the plaintiff.
-Proof of causation can be a difficult issue in a medical malpractice case.
+Proof of causation can be a difficult issue in a medical malpractice lawsuit.
 For one thing, the injuries generally involved in medical malpractice cases require specific medical training to understand, and the normal plaintiff may not know the cause of such injuries.
 It is important to contact an experienced medical malpractice attorney at Perey Law Group, PLLC in Seattle, Washington who can evaluate your situation and work with experts to prove causation.
 Proving Your Case - Causation continues

 To establish a case for medical malpractice, the plaintiff must prove that the defendant had a duty to the plaintiff, the defendant failed to meet the appropriate standard of care, that the defendant’s actions actually caused the plaintiff’s injury and that the doctor or other medical professional’s negligence damaged the plaintiff.
 Damages are a critical element of a medical malpractice case, and the plaintiff cannot recover damages for injuries that did not result from the doctor’s conduct, and so the plaintiff must establish a causal connection or link between the plaintiff’s injury and the doctor’s negligence.
 Generally, there are two types of damages available to a plaintiff in a medical malpractice case: compensatory damages and punitive damages.
 Damages in Medical Malpractice Cases continues